 Research from the Media Insight Project found that one quarter of respondents were triggered to subscribe due to specific topics they could only have access to after paying.
 Usually such readers are interested in local politics or sports and engage highly with that content, meaning they often hit a paywall until they ultimately decide to subscribe.
 For The Dallas Morning News, high school sports stories are key.
 So instead of an article-counting meter, they placed a day-counting meter on high school sports stories.
 After the first day, visitors are asked to provide their email address, then after four days they’re locked out to additional content.
 The Dallas Morning News put together a newsletter specifically for these readers which was used to generate more subscriptions in three months than the rest of the site combined.

 At Twipe, we’re always proud to be at the forefront of media technology, which is why we’re excited to be bringing the learnings from our latest AI project to the industry.
 We’ll be releasing a report on our work and findings from the year-long collaborative project with The Times and The Sunday Times, called “JAMES, Your Digital Butler.”
 Currently this technology has been used to send newsletters but it can also be applied to other channels such as push notifications.
-The report will be published later this month, make sure to sign up to receive a free copy.
+The report will be published later this month, make sure to check back.

 #2.
 Educate your readers

 While all of us in the news industry are quite aware of the funding crisis, many readers are not.
 Last year while researching our series “Reinventing Digital Editions“, we had the opportunity to speak directly with readers.
 A common refrain amongst the readers was why should they be asked to also pay for online news, when newspapers are already making so much money from advertisements?